-Second, p15-16 contain the actual framework of the policy "Strengthening our Climate Change Response."
+The key framework for the Draft Policy is set out on p15-16: "Strengthening our Climate Change Response."

 The Draft Policy notes 'general policies' including those listed above, and also refers to general EPA policies/principles on partnerships, co-benefits, supporting the regulated community, and refers to consistency with environmental justice principles (p15).